CONSIGNMENT STOCK & VAT RULES IN FRANCE

 Since 2012, a foreign company which effectively transfers goods from another Member State to France is no longer liable to register for VAT in France in order to file the Intrastat declarations.
 This obligation is shifted to the VAT registered client in France.
 However, if there is for example a will to keep control on the price of goods introduced in France (especially when the price of transfer is different from the sale price to the end customers), the overseas supplier still has the opportunity to opt for a voluntary VAT registration.

 When the goods are introduced into France directly from a non-EU country, the overseas supplier must act as the importer of record and pay duty and taxes to the French Customs.
-The part of import taxes corresponding to VAT can be reclaimed by appointing a tax representative in France.
+The part of taxes corresponding to import VAT can be reclaimed by appointing a tax representative in France like Corintax®.

 Operating a “call-off stock” in France

 Call-off stock is an inventory transfer, under a commercial agreement, by a vendor in the premises of a customer who takes the goods as and when needed, in order to integrate them in a manufacturing process.
 The transfer of ownership from supplier to customer occurs at the time of the withdrawal of the goods out of the stocks

 In France, the VAT rules for “Consignment stock” and “Call-off stock” are the same.

 Example: Call-off stock and VAT implications in France

 A Turkish company specialized in the manufacturing of car seats receives a long-term order from a French car manufacturer firm.
 The Turkish company delivers the car seats to storage facilities operated next to the car manufacturer factory.
 The car manufacturer company will withdraw the seats only as they are needed in the car production process.
 The transfer of ownership between the Turkish company and the French company occurs at the time of the withdrawal.